-- 1. The economic performance of the rural economy will be improved by: - a. supporting the rural digital economy; - b. supporting the needs of small and medium sized enterprises; - c. increasing local employment opportunities;
+- 1. The economic performance of the rural economy will be improved by: - a. supporting the rural digital economy; - b. supporting the needs of small and medium sized enterprises; - c. increasing local employment opportunities; - d. supporting and increasing tourism related development, including encouraging new facilities and accommodation for tourists; - e. supporting sustainable business clusters, business incubation, business start-up proposals and home working; - f. supporting farm diversification schemes, where the proposal would not adversely affect the management and viability of any farm holding, and in the case of farm shops, the goods to be sold are primarily those which are produced on the host farm or neighbouring farms. - 2.
+In all cases where development is proposed in the Green Belt regard must be had to the relevant policies in this plan and relevant national planning policy.

-- d. supporting and increasing tourism related development, including encouraging new facilities and accommodation for tourists; - e. supporting sustainable business clusters, business incubation, business start-up proposals and home working; - f. supporting farm diversification schemes, where the proposal would not adversely affect the management and viability of any farm holding, and in the case of farm shops, the goods to be sold are primarily those which are produced on the host farm or neighbouring farms. - 2.
-Where new buildings are proposed in the green belt the development proposed must be considered to be acceptable having regard to green belt policy.
-In all cases where development is proposed in the green belt regard must be had to the relevant policies in this plan and relevant national planning policy. - 3.
-Development proposals will not be supported where they would adversely impact on areas of particular environmental sensitivity, such as the Peak District National Park, and where proposals would lead to unsustainable development, contrary to other policies in the Local Plan. - 4.
-Development proposals for main town centres uses in out of centre locations will only be permitted where identified needs cannot be met within existing local centres or in edge of centre locations.
+- 3. Development proposals will not be supported where they would adversely impact on areas of particular environmental sensitivity, such as the Peak District National Park, and where proposals would lead to unsustainable development, contrary to other policies in the Local Plan. - 4.
+Development proposals for main town centres uses that are above 150 square metres in non-urban areas and in out of centre locations will only be permitted where identified needs of the business cannot be met within existing centres or in edge of centre locations.